 Because PACE loans require the participation of local municipalities to change property tax bills and collect loan payments, the program must be authorized by state and local governments.
-Currently, the program is only widely available to residential homeowners in a small number of states including California, Florida and Missouri and select cities in New York state.
+Currently, the program is only widely available to residential homeowners in a small number of states including California, Florida and Missouri plus select cities in New York state.
 More states and cities are adopting the program but current availability is highly limited at this stage.

 Please note that more than 20 states currently offer the PACE program for commercial buildings as opposed to for residential homes.

 Use the FREEandCLEAR Lender Directory to search for twenty-five loan programs including multiple home improvement and renovation programs.